-Whilst very young puppies sleep often, as they get older they’ll sleep less and less.
-A 6-month-old puppy won’t need many daytime naps, and will quickly cause trouble if left to his own devices.
-And dogs left to sleep all day are often up and about keeping everyone awake at night-time.
+While young puppies sleep often, as they get older they will crash for a nap less and less.
+A six-month-old puppy won’t need many daytime naps, and will quickly cause trouble if left to his own devices.
 So, how can you get rid of some of that energy so that you can have some peace and quiet?
 Let’s take a look.

 How to get a puppy to sleep

 Secondly, it’s important to set a good bedtime routine so that your puppy knows what’s expected of him.
-Let him out for ‘last wees’ just before bed, then put him to bed.
-A crate can come in very handy with building these sleep associations.
+Let him out for ‘last wees’ just before bed, so he has a chance to empty his bladder.
+Make sure your pup has somewhere cozy and inviting to snuggle up in.
+A crate can come in handy with building these sleep associations.
+Consider using a command word like ‘bed’ or ‘night nights’; to indicate that it’s bedtime now.

-Whilst your puppy is young, they don’t have the ability to hold their bladder all night and you’ll have to let them out.
-It’s best to do this with an alarm rather than wait for your puppy to cry, as this teaches him how to get attention.
-Don’t be tempted to play with him or fuss him too much – take him out, let him relieve himself, then take him straight back to bed until the next time, or the morning.
+Whilst your puppy is young, they can’t hold their bladder all night and you’ll have to let them out.
+It’s best to do this by setting yourself an alarm during the night rather than wait for your puppy to cry, as this teaches him how to get attention.
+Don’t be tempted to play with him or fuss him too much – take him out, let him relieve himself, then take him straight back to bed until the next time, or in the morning.

 Ways to tire out a puppy indoors

-- Tug – most puppies love a game of tug, and it’s a great bonding experience for both of you.
-It doesn’t require much space, and physically isn’t too strenuous on young joints, especially if you play on a carpet or rug to provide good traction.
+Most puppies love a game of tug, and it’s a great bonding experience for both of you.
+It doesn’t require much space and physically isn’t too strenuous on young joints, especially if you play on a carpet or rug to provide good traction.

-- Training – Teach your puppy a new skill, such as ‘touch’ or ‘target’, standing on his hind legs, ‘bow’, ‘speak’, or ‘roll over’.
-Working on new tricks is so tiring it’s best not to do it for more than 5 minutes at a time, so make sure to intersperse with other games.
+Teach your puppy a new skill, such as ‘touch’ or ‘target’, standing on his hind legs, ‘bow’, ‘speak’, or ‘roll over’.
+Working on new tricks is so tiring it’s best not to do it for more than five minutes at a time, so make sure to intersperse with other games.

 Ways to tire out a puppy outdoors

-- Dog parkour – Essentially dog agility on the fly, this involves looking for walls to jump on, poles to weave, and benches to jump over whilst out on a walk.
-Your dog will have to focus on you much harder than usual, which is much more tiring than following his own whim!
+Essentially dog agility on the fly, parkour involves looking for walls to jump on, poles to weave, and benches to jump over whilst out on a walk.
+Your dog will have to focus on you and your expectations of him, which is much harder than usual – making the walk much more tiring than just following his own whim.

-- New experiences – One thing that’s surprisingly tiring is having new experiences.
-Whilst the ‘socialisation period’ is up to 16 weeks, even after this you should continue to expose your pup to new experiences.
+One thing that’s surprisingly tiring is having new experiences.
+Whilst the ‘socialization period’ is up to 16 weeks, even after this you should continue to expose your pup to new experiences.
 To tire them out, consider taking them for a walk near cows, or taking them to a train station.
-Make sure they have a positive experience though – treats and plenty of distance until they are confident.
+Even doing your usual walk in reverse can open up new experiences and make him think differently.
+Just make sure your puppy has a positive experience – treats and plenty of distance until they are confident.

 How to tire out a puppy without playing

-Sometimes you can’t play with a puppy to tire him out.
-Perhaps playing gets him too riled-up, or maybe he’s had a recent operation and is supposed to be resting.
+There may be certain situations where you can’t play with your puppy to tire him out.
+Perhaps playing gets him too riled up, or maybe he’s had a recent operation and is supposed to be resting.
 What now?
-Luckily, mental stimulation is very tiring, and it’s possible to tire out your dog without doing any exercise at all.
+Luckily, mental stimulation can still be tiring, so it is possible to wear your dog out without doing any exercise at all.

-Try training a new command, or practising old ones.
+Try training a new command, or practicing old ones.
 Puzzle feeders are a great way to push your dog to use his brain with minimal effort from you.
 Other brain games for dogs are great for mental stimulation too.
-Just take care that you make any games and puzzles as easy as possible to start with, as otherwise you can frustrate your puppy, preventing him from learning properly.
+Just take care that you make any games and puzzles as easy as possible to start with, until he gets the hang of it, otherwise, you can just end up frustrating your puppy.

-Whether you’re tiring out a puppy at night to get a good sleep, or you want to tire him out before a big event like a vet appointment, a combination of mental and physical stimulation is the best way to ensure your puppy behaves himself and sleeps well at night.
+Whether you’re tiring out a puppy at night to get good sleep or you want to tire him out before a big event such as a vet appointment, a combination of mental and physical stimulation is the best way to ensure your puppy behaves himself as well as allowing you to get some rest too.

 Get the best advice, tips and top tech for your beloved Pets